 We have also entered into change in control agreements with each of our NEOs (other than Mr. Thorne) to assure the NEOs that they will be protected in the event of a change in control of the Company.
 Under the agreements, each of our current NEOs (other than Mr. Thorne) is entitled to receive severance benefits of 18 months of base salary and target bonus, as well as reimbursement of COBRA premiums payable to maintain substantially equivalent health insurance coverage during the severance period, in each case if the NEO is terminated by the Company without cause or the NEO resigns with good reason within two years following a change in control.
 Additionally, any unvested time vesting awards would immediately become vested upon such termination.
-The change in control agreements also provide that any unvested performance award will remain outstanding until the applicable normal performance vesting date (or 90 days after such date if the award is a stock option) and will vest or be forfeited based on the satisfaction of the applicable performance goals to the extent that the NEO's employment would have continued through the applicable normal performance vesting date (with service-based vesting accelerated in full as of the date of termination).
-The treatment of such performance awards is consistent with the terms of the award agreements for the previously granted performance options and restricted stock units.
+The change in control agreements also provide that any unvested performance award will remain outstanding until the applicable normal performance vesting date (or 90 days after such date if the award is a stock option) and will vest or be forfeited based on the satisfaction of the applicable performance goals to the extent that the NEO's employment would have continued through the applicable normal performance awards is consistent with the terms of the award agreements for the previously granted performance options and restricted stock units.